avolkov/rpi-opencv/README.md

     cmake -D CMAKE_BUILD_TYPE=RELEASE -D WITH_OPENEXR=OFF -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -DOPENCV_EXTRA_MODULES_PATH=opencv_contrib/modules -D WITH_V4L=ON -D INSTALL_C_EXAMPLES=ON -D BUILD_NEW_PYTHON_SUPPORT=ON -D INSTALL_PYTHON_EXAMPLES=ON  opencv

-For the reasoning behind the use of `-D TBB_USE_GCC_BUILTINS=1 -D TBB_64BIT_ATOMICS=0` see https://software.intel.com/en-us/forums/intel-threading-building-blocks/topic/500680

 Run make